-Partnerships and affiliations Partnerships and affiliations CRIO perspective Institutional Investor Group on Climate Change (IIGCC) A forum for collaboration by institutional investors on the investor implications of climate change.
-Pensions for Purpose Pensions for Purpose is a collaborative initiative of impact managers, pension funds, social enterprises and others involved or interested in impact investment.
-Evolving our prior world worth living Brunel sits on the Board of IIGCC as Chair as well participating in a number of advisory groups.
-Brunel sit on the Board.
-Partnering with fu International Corporate Governance Network (ICGN) pvernance Network (ICGN) governance and investor stewardship worldwide in pursuit of long-term value creation, contributing to sustainable economies, societies, and the environment. global coalition promoting the incorporation of Working together interview with the Sub-group was the first LGPS Pool to join.
-Brunel is a member of several working groups and initiatives including Asset Implementing Re Stewardship International Sustainability Standards Board (ISSB) Interview - EOS of based reporting gives savers a voice in the investment system.
-Voting Investment Association (IA) The Investment Association is the trade body that represents UK investment managers.
+Partnerships and affiliations Institutional Investor Group on Climate Change (IIGCC) A forum for collaboration by institutional investors on the investor implications of climate change.
+Brunel sits on the Board of IIGCC as Chair as well participating in a number of advisory groups.
+International Corporate Governance Network (ICGN) ICGN advances the highest standards of corporate governance and investor stewardship worldwide in pursuit of long-term value creation, contributing to sustainable economies, societies, and the environment.
+International Sustainability Standards Board (ISSB) ISSB aims to deliver a comprehensive global baseline of sustainability- related disclosure standards that provide investors and other capital market participants with information about companies' sustainability-related risks and opportunities to help them make informed decisions.
+Investment Association (IA) The Investment Association is the trade body that represents UK investment managers.
 Brunel sits on the Climate Change Working Group.
-Transition Finance Council The Transition Finance Council will convene key stakeholders to serve as a monitoring and accountability mechanism for the TFMR recommendations and support continued engagement, Interview - Integra RI data into our ris management Local Government Pension National voice of local government, working with capacity building, collaboration, and international engagement on transition finance, with the aim of Biodiversity & nat Scheme (LGPS) councils to support, promote and improve local government.
-Brunel work collaboratively with LGA on scaling a robust transition finance market in support of Climate change Local Government Association (LGA) supporting the LGPS and policy advocacy.
+Local Government Pension Scheme (LGPS) Local Government Association (LGA) National voice of local government, working with councils to support, promote and improve local government.
+Brunel work collaboratively with LGA on supporting the LGPS and policy advocacy.
 Brunel is currently Chair of the LGPS Cross Pool RI Group.
-UK and global net zero ambition.
-Human rights & se Transition Pathway Initiative (TPI) Co-founded in 2016 by the Environment Agency Pension Fund and the Church of England National Diversity, equity & Mining 2030 - Global Investor Commission The Global Investor Commission on Mining 2030 is a collaborative investor-led initiative seeking to define a vision for a socially and environmentally responsible 030 is a o define ponsible o a ng this Investing Bodies.
-The initiative assesses how companies are preparing for the transition to a low-carbon economy and will form the basis for Tax & cost, transp fairness mining sector overall by 2030, and to develop a consensus about the role of finance in realising this vision. engagement with companies.
-Brunel sit on the Board Cyber & Al and Advisory Committee of TPI.
-Circular economy Pensions and Lifetime Primary Pensions industry body for UK.
-UKSIF (The UK Sustainable Investment and Finance Membership organisation for those in the finance industry committed to growing sustainable and Conclusions / Futu Savings Association (PLSA) Association) responsible finance in the UK.
-Appendix
+Mining 2030 - Global Investor Commission The Global Investor Commission on Mining 2030 is a collaborative investor-led initiative seeking to define a vision for a socially and environmentally responsible mining sector overall by 2030, and to develop a consensus about the role of finance in realising this vision.
+Pensions and Lifetime Savings Association (PLSA) Primary Pensions industry body for UK.